jcorporation/myGPIOd/README.md

   - Enables the pull-up resistor on start
   - Enabled the long press action for falling event
   - Increases the mpd volume by 5 % after 100 ms and each 500 ms as long the button is pressed
+- Configures GPIO 8 as input:
+  - Enables the pull-up resistor on start
+  - On falling event:
+    - Set GPIO 6 for 1000 ms to active
+    - Execute the Jukebox script through the myMPD API

 **/etc/mygpiod.conf**
 ```
+# GPIO chip to use
 chip = /dev/gpiochip0

+# The loglevel
 loglevel = info

+# Log to stdout
 syslog = 0

+# Directory for GPIO configuration files
 gpio_dir = /etc/mygpiod.d
 ```

 **/etc/mygpiod.d/3.in**
 ```
+# Configuration file for GPIO 3 as input
 # Request falling and rising events
 event_request = both